DemarcusL/Reading-Notes/README.md

 <h2>Reading-Notes</h2>

 Introduction
-Hello, this is Deamrcus L and This is where I will take notes !
-Here is [My Github Profile](https://github.com/DemarcusL)
+Hello, this is Deamrcus Lester and This is where I will take notes !
+Here is [My Github Profile](https://github.com/DemarcusL).

 <h3>
 I see growth mindset as I can improve in anything I can do and work at.